-Camilla Knowles is an advocate for natural and vegan based products as a way of healing and caring for skin.
-Camilla, who has suffered from Eczema for her entire life, released her debut book, ‘The Beauty of Eczema,’ in 2018.
+Camille Knowles is an advocate for natural and vegan based products as a way of healing and caring for skin.
+Camille, who has suffered from Eczema for her entire life, released her debut book, ‘The Beauty of Eczema,’ in 2018.
 The book is a guide to living a life beyond Eczema using the “Hope” principles.
 It also documents her life with the condition and how she has adapted her lifestyle to benefit her skin.

 Dedicated to breaking the stigma of skin conditions, Dermhealth.co is a platform all about #skinpowerment.
 The Australian-based community features inspiring quotes and interviews with those living with skin conditions including psoriasis, eczema and vitiligo.
 The platform also seeks to provide education and support as you navigate the lifestyle implications of these conditions

 The most important relationship is the one we have with ourselves.
 That’s the message at the heart of the Body Love Club, a submissions-based community featuring artistic portraits of individuals and their body positive messages.
 Visit the page for a dose of positive vibes and to submit your own story.